aquastar/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Zhiqian Chen is a Ph.D. candidate at Department of Computer Science, Virginia Tech, focusing on AI and interdisciplinary research.
+bio: Zhiqian Chen will work as Assistant Professor at Department of Computer Science, Mississippi State University, focusing on AI research.

 interests:
 - Graph Learning